 If all this sounds like a big headache, well, it is!
 But we have had many excellent outcomes where the customer was thrilled with the finished product.
 So, if you’re game, let’s talk.

-Customers often ask this question when they want us to match an existing natural stone project.
+Customers often ask this question when they want us to match an existing stone project.
 While we have a lot of flexibility with regard to coloration, our stone molds cannot be altered in any way.
 So please make sure that you are completely satisfied with the shape, size, and surface texture of the Stone Style you select before you make your purchase with us.

 Also, we cannot provide a limited selection of the size, shape, or surface texture range provided within our mold sets.
 For example, there is no way can only provide only the “Large” sizes from our Cobblestone set.
 If you want only a limited selection of stones within a given Stone Style, then you may separate out those items prior to installing them at the job site.